Zine-Team/zine-store/pages/contract.md

 ### Confidential Information

-Both parties acknowledge that during the term of this Agreement, they may have access to confidential information, including but not limited to business strategies, customer information, and proprietary materials.
-Both parties agree to keep such information confidential and not to disclose it to any third party without the prior written consent of the other party, except as required by law.
-This obligation shall survive the termination of this Agreement for a period of  years.
+Both parties acknowledge that during the term of this Agreement, they may have access to confidential information of the other party, including but not limited to business strategies, customer information, and proprietary materials.
+Both parties agree to keep all information and/or documents communicated or furnished to each other in connection with this Agreement in strict confidence and not to disclose it to any third party without the prior written consent of the other party, except as required by law.
+This obligation shall survive the termination of this Agreement for a period of 3 years.
+All confidential information is and shall remain the property of the disclosing party.

 ### Late fee

-If Hiring Party fails to submit payment on time, Cooperative Worker may impose a late fee in the amount of 10% of the total amount unpaid every month.

-### Kill fee

-In the event that the Hiring Party decides not to publish or otherwise use the commissioned work from the Cooperative Worker, despite the Cooperative Worker completing the assignment in accordance with the agreed-upon specifications and deadlines, the Client agrees to pay a Kill Fee to the Cooperative Worker.
-This fee is to acknowledge the effort, time, and professional expertise invested by the Cooperative Worker, in fulfilling the commission.

-The Kill Fee will be set at the remainder of 50% of the originally agreed-upon total payment for the completed article.
-This payment is due within 7 days of the Hiring Party’s notification to the Cooperative Worker of the decision not to use the commissioned work.

-The payment of this Kill Fee entitles the Hiring Party to no rights over the completed article, and the Cooperative Worker retains full rights to the work, including the right to publish, sell, or use their work elsewhere.
+I If any payments are not received by Cooperative Worker by the due date(s) set forth in this Agreement, then such charges will accrue interest at the rate of the lesser of (a) 1.5% of the outstanding balance, or (b) the maximum rate permitted by law, from the date such payment was due until the date Cooperative Worker receives such payment, provided, however, that failure by Hiring Party to make payments to Cooperative Worker that Hiring Party reasonably disputes in writing shall not be subject to any interest charge.

 ### Expense reimbursement

-The Client agrees to reimburse the Cooperative Worker for all reasonable and necessary expenses incurred in the performance of the Services, and have been authorized in writing by Client in advance.
-The Cooperative Worker shall submit an itemized invoice for all reimbursable expenses.
-Reimbursement shall be made within 15 days of the receipt of the invoice.
+The Client agrees to reimburse the Cooperative Worker for all reasonable and necessary expenses incurred that are directly related to the performance of the Services.
+Such expenses will be discussed and negotiated in advance by the parties for every specific case and no expenses will be due and owing by Hiring Party unless approved in writing by Hiring Party prior to such expense being incurred.
+The Cooperative Worker shall submit an itemized invoice for all reimbursable expenses and shall include receipts or other reliable supporting documentation.
+Reimbursement of any pre-approved expenses shall be made within 15 days of Hiring Party’s receipt of the invoice.

-### Indemnification
+### Term and Termination

-The Hiring Party shall defend, indemnify and hold harmless Cooperative Worker and its employees, agents and subcontractors from all liabilities, claims and expenses, including all reasonable legal fees that may arise or result from any service provided or performed or agreed to be performed or any product sold by the Hiring Party, its agents, employees or assigns; any injury to person or property caused by any products or services sold or otherwise distributed in connection with Cooperative Worker; the Hiring Party’s use of electronic commerce; and any defective product which the Hiring Party has provided via the Services.
+This Agreement will commence from the first date on which both parties have executed it and shall remain in effect unless terminated by either party in accordance with this Agreement.
+This Agreement may be terminated by either party upon (i) ten (10) days prior written notice to the other party for any reason or no reason.
+This Agreement may be terminated by either party upon fifteen (15) days prior written notice to the other party, if the other party is in breach or default of this Agreement and the breaching party fails to cure such breach within thirty (15) days following receipt of a notice of breach or default from the non-breaching party.
+Upon termination of this Agreement, (i) Cooperative Party will preserve and protect all works in progress and Deliverables, and deliver to Hiring Party any such works in progress and Deliverables in whatever stage of production, (ii) Cooperative Party shall refund any fees paid in excess of the fee accrued for Services delivered prior to the effective date of termination, and (iii) Hiring Party agrees to pay Cooperative Party any undisputed fees due for Services actually performed under this Agreement prior to and through the effective date of termination.

 ### Dispute resolution

 The Parties will attempt to resolve any dispute relating to this Agreement or the Project amicably between the Parties.
-Any claim that is not resolved amicably will be decided through mediation in  performed by a mutually agreed upon industry expert.
+Any claim that is not resolved amicably will be decided through mediation performed by a mutually agreed upon industry expert.
 In no event shall the request for mediation be made after the date when institution of legal proceedings based upon such claim would be barred by the applicable statute of limitations or repose.

+### Governing Law

+This Agreement will be governed by the laws of the State of Illinois, without regard to its conflict of laws principles.

 ### Relationship of parties

-The Cooperative Worker is an independent contractor and not an employee of the Client.
+The Cooperative Worker is an independent contractor and not an employee of the Hiring Party.
 Nothing contained in this Agreement shall be construed to create an employer-employee relationship, partnership, or joint venture between the parties.
+Except where specifically authorized in this Agreement, no party shall take any action or permit any action to be taken on its behalf which purports to be done in the name of or on behalf of the other and neither shall have any power or authority to bind the other party.

 The Cooperative Worker shall be solely responsible for determining the means and methods for performing the Services and for the satisfactory completion of the Services.
 The Client shall have no right to control or direct the manner or method by which the Services are performed, except as specifically provided in this Agreement.